Skip to content

 To update a data connection, you need to know its name or ID.
 You can send a GET request to retrieve connection metadata.
 For example, you can pass in the space ID which you want to search for the connection in, and the connection name to retrieve connections in that space which match the provided name:

-This will return a http 200 with a response which describes the connection:
+This will return an HTTP 200 with a response which describes the connection:

 {